yoonmoonsick/dnd2024/README.md

 - Level 7: Elemental Fury
   - The might of the elements flows through you.
 You gain one of the following options of your choice.
     - Potent Spellcasting.
 Add your Wisdom modifier to the damage you deal with any Druid cantrip.
     - Primal Strike.
-Once on each of your turns when you hit a creature with an attack roll using a weapon or a Beast form’s attack in Wild Shape, you can cause the target to take an extra 1d8 Cold, Fire, Lightning, or Thunder damage (choose when you hit).
+Once on each of your turns when you hit a creature with an attack roll using a weapon or a Beast form's attack in Wild Shape, you can cause the target to take an extra 1d8 Cold, Fire, Lightning, or Thunder damage (choose when you hit).
 - Level 12: Improved Elemental Fury
   - The option you chose for Elemental Fury grows more powerful, as detailed below.
     - Potent Spellcasting.
-When you cast a Druid cantrip with a range of 10 feet or greater, the spell’s range increases by 300 feet.
+When you cast a Druid cantrip with a range of 10 feet or greater, the spell's range increases by 300 feet.
     - Primal Strike.
 The extra damage of your Primal Strike increases to 2d8.

 ### Circle of the Dream

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/CircleOfDreams.png?raw=true)

 > Druids who are members of the Circle of Dreams hail from regions that have strong ties to the Feywild and its dreamlike realms.
-The druids’ guardianship of the natural world makes for a natural alliance between them and good-aligned fey.
+The druids' guardianship of the natural world makes for a natural alliance between them and good-aligned fey.
 These druids seek to fill the world with dreamy wonder.
 Their magic mends wounds and brings joy to downcast hearts, and the realms they protect are gleaming, fruitful places, where dream and reality blur together and where the weary can find rest.

 - Circle Spells (Always prepared)
   - Level 3: Charm Person, Sleep